joomengine/jcb-documentation/068-Library-Manager-Anticipated-Functionality.md

 When selecting an **Option Field**, such as a Yes/No toggle:

-* If the field “Add Bootstrap” is set to **Yes**, the linked Bootstrap CSS and JS files will load.
+* If the field "Add Bootstrap" is set to **Yes**, the linked Bootstrap CSS and JS files will load.
 * This offers a **conditional method** for including assets.

 However, as of now, JCB does not automatically create these conditional fields in all systems.
 The developer may choose to manually add or script their generation.